Jerglekakan/JBooru/README.md

 * Parent and child tags
   * Adding a child tag to a post will automatically add its parent tag as well
 * Tag pairs
-  * Indicates a connection between two (or more) tags to further refine search capabilities without having to add millions of tags
+  * Indicates a connection between two (or more) tags to further refine search capabilities without having to add millions of tags for every unique combination
-  * Example:
+  * Example: `character1 pair:(character2 top_hat)` - Returns every image with the 3 tags and with character2 specifically wearing a top hat
 * Allow logical OR in searches
-* Change `tag_ops.php` to not regex against image dimension.
+* Change `tag_ops.php` to not regex against image dimensions.
 Probably going to have to add some extra fields to the form to allow them as search parameters.
 * Make showing/hiding child posts in searches configurable
+* When deleting posts, set the parent field of any child posts to null

 #### Bugs

 * admin/alias.php
   * cannot approve aliases that contain a single quote (')
 * classes/image.class.php
-  * cannot create thumbnails for .bmp images
+  * private createfrombmp function cannot create thumbnails for some .bmp images
-* misc
-  * When deleting posts, set the parent field of any child posts to null